scoogii/init.vim/README.md

 This is my Neovim configuration file :smiley:

-_Also this configuration style (the way I sorted my folders/files) is greatly inspired by the nvim config of @ChristianChiarulli_
+_Configuration style inspired by Chris@Machine / @ChristianChiarulli_